-The Institute of Physics organises annual meetings for tutors and policy makers in secondary ITE.
+The IOP organises annual meetings for tutors and policy makers in secondary ITE.

 The most recent update was held on Tuesday 22nd April 2014.
 Below is an overview of what was covered on the day.